Overwatch's new hero is Ashe, gunslinger and leader of the Deadlock gang

-Ashe was introduced at Blizzcon 2018 in an animated short called "Reunion" where we're introduced to McCree's old friends, the Deadlock gang.
-Here we see Ashe sport a lever-action rifle, dynamite and her robotic sidekick, Bob.
+Ashe was introduced Friday at Blizzcon in an animated short called Reunion, in which we met McCree's old friends, the Deadlock gang.
+Overwatch also tweeted a video of her sporting a lever-action rifle, dynamite and her robotic sidekick, Bob.

-Additionally, Overwatch players finally found out what was in the payload for on the Route 66 map, an Omnic named Echo, who game director Jeff Kaplan said would be a possible new hero at a later date.
+Additionally, Overwatch players finally found out what was in the payload on the Route 66 map -- an Omnic named Echo, who game director Jeff Kaplan said would be a possible new hero at a later date.

 Ashe's main attack utilized her rifle called "The Viper."
 Left-mouse clicks fire off quick shots, while aiming down the sites offers more damage, similar to other sniper characters.

-Ashe's ultimate ability summons B.O.B., her robot sidekick that'll rush toward enemies knocking them skyward while shooting his weapons.
+Ashe's ultimate ability summons Bob, her robot that'll rush toward enemies knocking them skyward while shooting his weapons.

+At the "Overwatch: What's Next" panel, game developers said Bob was nearly a hero unto himself and joked that Ashe is hero 29, but Bob is hero 29.5.

+A sentiment that's so true, that Bob can receive buffs from other team members, like Ana's Nanoboost, and he can contest map objectives.

 A date when Ashe would be available to play on the Public Teat Realms was not made available.